Skip to content

 Key Findings

-• Good Coherence is the standout result: 34.7% vs. 20.4% (SceneVerse) — the only method to achieve genuine grounding-QA alignment.
+• Good Coherence is the primary highlight: 34.7% vs. 20.4% (SceneVerse)—the only method to truly achieve grounding-QA alignment.

-• Oracle analysis reveals grounding errors as the primary bottleneck — perfect grounding lifts overall performance from 55.6 to 78.1.
+• Oracle analysis reveals that grounding errors are the main bottleneck—perfect grounding could improve the overall score from 55.6 to 78.1.

 Highlights & Insights

-• Region localization as an attention mechanism: The clock-face reference frame elegantly discretizes 3D space and substantially reduces candidate objects, analogous to regional attention in vision Transformers.
+• Region Localization as Attention: The clock reference frame elegantly discretizes 3D space, significantly reducing candidate objects—analogous to regional attention in Vision Transformers.

 Limitations & Future Work

-• Reliance on an external grounding module (PQ3D) means grounding accuracy constitutes the performance ceiling — as confirmed by the oracle experiment.
+• Dependence on an external grounding module (PQ3D) means grounding accuracy is the performance ceiling, as proven by the oracle experiments.

-• Training is conducted solely on ScanNet scenes; generalization to outdoor or large-scale environments remains unverified.
+• Trained only on ScanNet scenes; generalization to outdoor or large-scale scenes remains unverified.

-• The four-stage pipeline incurs non-trivial inference latency, making it unsuitable for real-time interaction.
+• The four-stage pipeline results in higher inference latency, making it less suitable for real-time interaction.

-• vs. Chat-Scene: Chat-Scene achieves marginally higher QA accuracy but only 19.5% Good Coherence — its answers are not always grounded in the correct objects.
+• vs. Chat-Scene: Chat-Scene has slightly higher QA accuracy, but its Good Coherence is only 19.5%—answers are not always based on correct grounding.

-• vs. LEO: LEO achieves only 1.6% GC, suggesting it answers almost entirely without grounding.
+• vs. LEO: LEO's GC is only 1.6%, showing it answers almost entirely without grounding.

 Rating

-• Novelty: ⭐⭐⭐⭐⭐ First work to introduce CoT into 3D scene reasoning, with a systematic and complete four-stage design.
+• Novelty: ⭐⭐⭐⭐⭐ First to introduce CoT into 3D scene reasoning; the four-stage design is systematic and complete.

-• Experimental Thoroughness: ⭐⭐⭐⭐ Multi-benchmark evaluation, detailed ablations, oracle analysis, and zero-shot generalization.
+• Experimental Thoroughness: ⭐⭐⭐⭐ Evaluation across multiple benchmarks, detailed ablations, oracle analysis, and zero-shot generalization.

-• Value: ⭐⭐⭐⭐⭐ Defines a new paradigm for 3D reasoning; the Good Coherence metric deserves broader adoption.
+• Value: ⭐⭐⭐⭐⭐ Defines a new paradigm for 3D reasoning; the Good Coherence metric deserves broad adoption.